shankarmadeshvaran/Timer/README.md

-# Live Timer - Show running Timer based on the current Time
+# Live Timer - Show Live Timer based on the current Time
 I have developed a Live Timer which will run based on the current Time in Swift.

 <p align="center">